aws/aws-advanced-python-wrapper/docs/using-the-python-driver/using-plugins/UsingTheAwsSecretsManagerPlugin.md

 *NOTE* A Secret ARN has the following format: `arn:aws:secretsmanager:<Region>:<AccountId>:secret:Secre78tName-6RandomCharacters`

 ## Secret Data
-The plugin assumes that the secret contains the following properties `username` and `password`
+The plugin assumes that the secret contains the following properties: `username` and `password`.

 ### Example